Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Bayesian profiling multiple imputation

+We set the hyper-parameters equal to 1 and specify an independent covariance matrix structure.
+Our inference is not sensitive to the specification of hyper-parameter values (e.g., 0.1, 0.01) under noninformative or weakly informative prior settings, as expected given the large sample sizes in the application.
+The PG variables $w_{il}$'s are introduced for posterior updating with $\bfeta$.
 We develop the Gibbs sampler with two sets of introduced P\'{o}lya-Gamma distributed variables for posterior computation with models~\eqref{pi}, \eqref{y} and \eqref{r} under weakly informative and conjugate prior distributions.
-Different from marginal profiling, imputation of missing A1c values is nested in the iterative process, where parameter estimation and data augmentation are simultaneously implemented.
-The posterior computation with prior specification and imputation are presented with details in Appendix~\ref{ps-nonig}.
+The imputation of missing A1c values is nested in the iterative process, unlike marginal profiling, where parameter estimation and data augmentation are implemented simultaneously.
+Computational details are presented in Appendix~\ref{ps-nonig}.

-To facilitate interpretation of the potential profiling structure, we assume the number of latent patterns is fixed with a finite value.
-This can be extended to allow a random variable under the nonparametric Bayesian modeling framework such as the dependent probit stick-breaking process~\citep{abel2011}.
-However, discrete covariates with low prevalence tend to cause separation problems with a large number of latent profiles, as illustrated in our application study.
-In this paper, we fix $L$ to be a modest or small integer, and we use diagnostic tools for model selection in Section~\ref{diagnostics}.
+For ease of interpretation of the potential profiling structure, we fix the number of latent patterns $L$ to be a small integer, chosen with the aid of diagnostic tools for model selection described in Section~\ref{diagnostics}.
+The model can be extended to allow nonparametric Bayesian modeling, such as the dependent probit stick-breaking process~\citep{abel2011}.
+However, discrete covariates with low prevalence tend to cause separation problems with a large number of latent profiles, as in our application study.

+The BPMI in~\eqref{mar-all} and~\eqref{joint-all} uses mixture models to flexibly capture irregular distributions, incorporate time trends, and latent profiles allow us to jointly model the outcomes and nonignorable missingness patterns.